Skyscrapers: Inevitable Future or Temporary Fad

 Is the future skyscrapers?

-This position is defended by the authors of the monograph "The City of Tomorrow", urbanist Matthew Claudel and architect Carlo Ratti.
-They have collected statistical data that is literally astounding: every day the number of city residents increases by 250,000 people.
-Accordingly, every month a new London or almost two St. Petersburgs appears on the planet.
+This position is advocated by the authors of the monograph "The City of Tomorrow," urbanist Matthew Claudel and architect Carlo Ratti.
+They compiled statistics that are literally staggering: the number of city residents increases by 250,000 people every day.
+Consequently, every month the planet is seeing the birth of a new London, or practically two St. Petersburgs.

-2008 became another milestone in the history of mankind.
-It was in this year that the population of cities exceeded the number of rural residents.
-And according to WHO estimates, by 2050, 75% of the world's population will be city dwellers.
+2008 marked another milestone in human history.
+It was the year that the urban population exceeded the rural population.
+And according to WHO estimates, by 2050, 75% of the world's population will be urban dwellers.

 Such predictions are likely to come true.
-Just look at China, where the number of megalopolis residents has increased by 500 million people over the last 30 years, which roughly amounts to three times the population of Russia.
+Just look at China, where the population of megacities has increased by 500 million over the past 30 years, roughly equivalent to three times the population of Russia.

 Многочисленные улицы Китая

-Accordingly, both native city dwellers and those who have recently moved to the metropolis need housing.
-The time has passed when cities expanded exclusively in width; now they are growing upwards.
-Therefore, there is nothing surprising in the opinion of Matthew Claudel and Carlo Ratti, and the 21st century promises to become the "century of skyscrapers".
+Accordingly, both long-time city dwellers and those who have recently moved to the metropolis need housing.
+The time when cities expanded solely outward is long gone; now they are also growing upward.
+It's therefore no surprise that Matthew Claudel and Carlo Ratti believe the 21st century promises to be the "century of skyscrapers."

-To avoid confusion in terminology, let us clarify that skyscrapers are buildings with a height of 150 m.
-By the end of 2020, there were already more than 5,300 structures of this type worldwide, with 70% located in Asian countries.
+To avoid confusion in terminology, skyscrapers are generally defined as buildings over 150 meters tall.
+By the end of 2020, more than 5,300 such structures existed worldwide, 70% of which were located in Asia.
 Another 740 were under construction.
-The coronavirus pandemic also contributed to this sector of human activity, as a result of which some construction projects were frozen.
-Later, after the epidemic subsided, some of them were resumed, although not all.
+The coronavirus pandemic also impacted this sector of human activity, resulting in some construction projects being suspended.
+Subsequently, after the epidemic subsided, some, though not all, resumed.

-The fact that more than 40% of the skyscrapers that exist today were built after 2000, when the urgency of the issue of vacant housing in cities began to grow exponentially, also supports the opinion that the 21st century could become the century of skyscrapers.
-Experts predict that by 2050 the number of skyscrapers will grow to 41,000.
-Thus, their number will exceed the number of existing buildings of this type by 7 times.
+The idea that the 21st century could become the century of skyscrapers is supported by the fact that more than 40% of existing skyscrapers were built after 2000, when the issue of vacant housing in cities began to grow exponentially.
+Experts predict that by 2050, the number of skyscrapers will reach 41,000, making them seven times greater than the number of existing buildings of this type.

-Not only the number of skyscrapers is increasing, but also their height.
-Literally, 2 decades ago the average height was 285 m, and today this figure has already grown to 385 m.
-As a result, the so-called Moore's Law for skyscrapers appeared.
-According to it, after 2000 their average height has increased by 1.8% annually.
+Not only is the number of skyscrapers increasing, but so is their height.
+Just two decades ago, the average height was 285 meters, while today that figure has risen to 385 meters.
+This has led to the so-called Moore's Law for skyscrapers.
+According to it, since 2000, their average height has increased by 1.8% annually.

 Skyscrapers leave no one indifferent.
-But some look at them from a professional point of view.
-Thus, in 1999, Hong Kong economist Andrew Lawrence wrote an article in which he presented the concept of the "skyscraper index" to the public.
-It immediately entered into circulation, although quite a few analysts from different countries immediately dubbed it the "skyscraper curse".
+But some view them from a professional perspective.
+For example, in 1999, Hong Kong economist Andrew Lawrence wrote an article introducing the concept of the "skyscraper index" to the public.
+It immediately became popular, although many analysts around the world quickly dubbed it the "skyscraper curse."

 индекс небоскреба - теория, выдвинутая сотрудником гонконгского подразделения международного инвестиционного банка Dresdner Kleinwort Benson Эндрю Лоуренсом в 1999 году

-E. Lawrence will trace the connection between the construction of the tallest building in the world and economic downturns and crises.
-The logic of his reasoning is simple and clear.
-With a stable financial situation, investors strive to create and implement a project to build a record-breaking skyscraper.
-After all, this decision promises huge profits, despite the initial high cost of the undertaking.
+E. Lawrence will trace the connection between the construction of the world's tallest building and economic downturns and crises.
+His logic is simple and clear.
+In a stable financial situation, investors are eager to create and implement a project to build a record-breaking skyscraper.
+After all, this solution promises enormous profits, despite the initial high cost of the undertaking.

-But the construction process, even if there are no hitches and stable financing, takes at least 3-5 years.
-Accordingly, the commissioning of the building falls precisely at the height of the next economic crisis.
+But even with no hitches and stable financing, the construction process takes at least 3-5 years.
+Consequently, the building's opening coincides with the height of the next economic crisis.

-Therefore, the start of construction of the new, largest building in the world is considered a harbinger of economic decline.
-Let's not be unfounded and provide historical information.
+Consequently, the start of construction on the new, largest building in the world is seen as a harbinger of economic downturn.
+Let's not be unfounded and provide some historical background.

 Bank panic (1907)

 It was preceded by the construction of the Singer Building and the Metropolitan Life Tower (New York).
-The towers were to become the tallest in the world.
-The height of the first was 186.5 m, and it was put into operation in 1908, i.e. a year after the start of the economic crisis.
-The height of the Metropolitan Life Tower, the construction of which began later, is 213 m.
-It was commissioned in 1909.
+These towers were intended to be the tallest in the world.
+The former stood 186.5 meters tall and was opened in 1908, a year after the onset of the economic crisis.
+The Metropolitan Life Tower, which began construction later, stands 213 meters tall and was completed in 1909.

 Singer Building и Metropolitan Life Tower (Нью-Йорк)